Gameplay Basics

 3. Player Movement

-Neutral zone – middle ice, transition between defense and offense.
+• Neutral Zone — middle of the ice.
+Transition between defense and offense.

 5. Scoring

-A goal is scored when the puck completely crosses the goal line.
+A goal counts when the puck completely crosses the goal line.
+The team with the most goals at the end of three periods wins.

 6. Game Duration